Daffodils at Rydal

 If you do not wish to drive we offer these choices:

-Bathurst Tours will be running a free courtesy bus in Rydal from 10 am to 4 pm continuously around all the gardens in the village and those out of the village.
+Bathurst Tours will be running a free courtesy bus in Rydal from 10 am to 4 pm continuously around all the gardens in the village.
 You will be able to hop on hop off where ever you like.
 It will meet the XPT from Sydney at the Rydal Railway Station which arrives at 10.00am There will be no charge for this service.
 The XPT must be prebooked to stop at Rydal.
 Book on line or ring Train Link reservations 132 232

 The XPT departs from Rydal at 5.58pm.If you wish to leave earlier, Bathurst Tours can take you to Lithgow at a charge of $10pp (min 6 passengers).